-On 23 June 2022, a Judicial Conduct Panel issued two decisions in respect of a complaint made about the conduct of Coroner Sarn Herdson.
-Those decisions addressed:
+A Judicial Conduct Panel has issued two decisions in respect of a complaint made about the conduct of a former judge.
+These decisions, outlined below, address:

 - 1. The question of jurisdiction.
-The issue before the Panel was whether, having been appointed to inquire into a complaint against Coroner Herdson and provide an opinion on whether consideration of her removal from office was justified, it could undertake its task given she had resigned.
+The issue before the Panel was whether, having been appointed to inquire into a complaint against a judge and provide an opinion on whether consideration of the removal of the judge from office was justified, it could undertake its task given that the judge concerned no longer held judicial office.
 The Panel found it did not have jurisdiction to do this. - 2.
-Coroner Herdson's application for permanent non-publication orders.
-The Panel lifted interim orders suppressing Coroner Herdson's identity and former judicial role, and the background details of the complaint.
-However, interim orders remained in place until 22 July 2022, to allow Coroner Herdson time to consider whether to exercise her right of appeal under s 31(1) of the Judicial Conduct Commissioner and Judicial Conduct Panel Act 2004 (the Act).
-Coroner Herdson has not exercised this appeal right and the interim orders have now expired.
+The former judge's application for permanent non-publication orders.
+The Panel lifted interim suppression of the former judge's identity and former judicial role, and the background details of the complaint.
+However, suppression remains in place until 22 July 2022 to allow the former judge time to consider whether to appeal the decision.
+The Panel has made permanent non-publication orders in relation to the affected person's name and identifying particulars, including the nature of any connection with the former judge.